GLOBAL MARKETS-Euro, stocks rise on earnings, solid debt sales

 government went off smoothly even though ratings agency Moody's

-warned the country's AAA rating could be at risk if there was
+warned the country's AAA rating could be at risk if the there

 their borrowing costs rose again, showing political uncertainty